awsdocs/aws-cloud9-user-guide/doc_source/sample-codecommit.md

 ## Step 1: Set Up Your IAM Group with Required Access Permissions<a name="sample-codecommit-permissions"></a>

-If your AWS credentials are associated with an IAM administrator user in your AWS account, and you want to use that user to work with AWS CodeCommit, skip ahead to [Step 2: Create a Repository in AWS CodeCommit](#sample-codecommit-create-repo)\.
+If your AWS credentials are associated with an IAM administrator user in your AWS account, and you want to use that user to work with CodeCommit, skip ahead to [Step 2: Create a Repository in AWS CodeCommit](#sample-codecommit-create-repo)\.

 You can complete this step using the [AWS Management Console](#sample-codecommit-permissions-console) or the [AWS Command Line Interface \(AWS CLI\)](#sample-codecommit-permissions-cli)\.